sgratzl/d3tutorial/README.md

 circles.exit().remove();
 ```

-This is a common pitfall when using d3 resulting from premature optimization.
+This is a common pitfall when using D3 resulting from premature optimization.
 In this case it `circles` stores the *enter*-phase instead of the generic data-join selection.
 This happens quite often you just create a visualizations but don't think about updating your visualization.
 The first error is that the `exit` function is not defined.
 The severe problem is that the next time you run the same function even with modified dataset, the attributes `cx` and `cy` won't be updated.
 The reason is that the *enter*-phase selector is empty, since there is no need for new DOM elements.

 ---

+**INTERACTIVE**

-INTERACTIVE: creating a bar chart: [barchart01_initial.html](examples/barchart01_initial.html) [Open in Codepen](http://codepen.io/thinkh/pen/YZgOEq)
+Creating a bar chart: [barchart01_initial.html](examples/barchart01_initial.html) ([Open in Codepen](http://codepen.io/thinkh/pen/YZgOEq))

 ---